 - (1) Administrator: The Chief of Police of the Carrboro Police Department, or the Chief's designee. - (2) Door-To-Door Salesman or Solicitor: Any person who, for himself or as an agent for any other person or entity not otherwise exempt from this Article, without prior appointment with the occupants thereof, travels from dwelling to dwelling or place to place selling or offering for sale or taking orders for the sale of any services, goods, wares magazines, periodicals, or other merchandise of any kind. - (3) Itinerant merchant: A person, other than a merchant with an established retail store in the county, who transports an inventory of goods to a building, vacant lot, or other location in a county and who, at that location, displays the goods for sale and sells the goods at retail or offers the goods for sale at retail.
 G.S.
-66-250(1)) - (4) Peddler: A person who travels from place to place with an inventory of goods, who sells the goods at retail or offers the goods for sale at retail, and who delivers the identical goods.
-(G.S.
-66-250(2))
+66-250(1))A person classified as an itinerant merchant under former G.S.
+105-53, now repealed.
+(4) Peddler: A person who travels from place to place with an inventory Formatted: Font: Times New Roman